daddel80/notepadpp-multireplace/README.md

 ### Sorting, Deleting, and Copying
 - **Sorting Lines in CSV by Columns**:Ascend or descend, combining columns in any prioritized order.
+- **Toggle Sort**: Allows users to return columns to their initial unsorted state with just an extra click on the sorting button.
+This feature is effective even after rows are modified, deleted, or added.
 - **Deleting Multiple Columns**: Remove multiple columns at once, cleaning obsolete delimiters.
 - **Clipboard Column Copying**: Copy columns with original delimiters to clipboard.